Triplett moves into lead, Furyk in contention for Schwab Cup - WHIZ News

+Kirk Triplett drowned out the noise and kept his focus, calmly pouring in one birdie after another.

+In the group ahead, Jim Furyk played with his usual steadiness to remain in the hunt for the Schwab Cup.

-PHOENIX (AP) — Kirk Triplett shot a 7-under 64 to move into the lead Friday and Jim Furyk remained in contention for the season title with a 67 in the second round of the Charles Schwab Cup Championship.
+Enjoying the large crowds, Triplett shot a 7-under 64 to move into the lead Friday and Furyk kept himself in contention for the season title with a 67 in the second round of the Charles Schwab Cup Championship.

+“On 6 or 7, I said, ‘Thank you,’” Triplett said.
+“He said, ‘For what?’
+I said, ‘Thanks for bringing all these people out.’
+We get nice crowds here at Phoenix every year, but we’ve got more people than we usually do and he’s the reason.”

-Playing in the final group with Phil Mickelson, Triplett shut out the noise from the largest, most boisterous gallery at Phoenix Country Club, finishing with seven birdies and no bogeys.
-He was at 13 under, two ahead of recent qualifier Steven Alker, who shot a 65.
+Tied for the lead with Furyk and Mickelson after the first round, Triplett finished with seven birdies and no bogeys to reach 13 under, two ahead of recent qualifier Steven Alker, who shot a 65.

-Furyk, who can win the season-long Schwab Cup points race with a victory this weekend, is tied with Mickelson at 10 under after reeling off six birdies.
+Furyk, who can win the season-long PGA Tour Champions Schwab Cup points race with a victory this weekend, is tied with Mickelson at 10 under after reeling off six birdies.
 Mickelson finished off a 67 with a two-putt birdie on the par-5 18th hole.

+“I’m excited about the weekend and trying to win a golf tournament and then trying to put myself in position for the Schwab Cup,” Furyk said.

 Schwab Cup leader Bernhard Langer struggled with a balky back for the second straight day, hitting into three penalty areas for a 72.
 He was 11 shots back at 2 under, but still can win his sixth series title.